-- 1. To encourage and enhance communication, understanding, trust, and mutual support between the District and the people it serves; - 2.
-To increase both the quality and quantity of public participation in school affairs, activities, and programs; - 3.
-To strengthen and improve relations and interactions among staff, trustees, citizens, parents, and students; and - 4.
-To promote understanding and cooperation between the schools and community groups.
+- 1. Encourage and enhance communication, understanding, trust, and mutual support between the District and the people it serves; - 2.
+Provide a high level of transparency in District governance and operations; - 3.
+Keep the community informed about the District's needs and accomplishments; - 4.
+Increase both the quality and quantity of public participation in school events, activities, and programs; - 5.
+Invite public feedback and ideas about how to improve the District; - 6.
+Strengthen and improve relations and interactions among staff, trustees, citizens, families, and students to cultivate a culture of mutual trust; - 7.
+Promote understanding and cooperation between the schools and community groups; and - 8.
+Ensure schools provide value to the community.